Ouxsoft/DynamoImage/README.md

 # DynamoImage

-A PHP library for resizing images based on request.
+A PHP library for resizing and caching images based on request.

 Example showing Symfony integration:
 ```